-Platelet rich plasma (PRP) is generated from your own blood plasma and centrifuged to concentrate the platelets.
+Platelet rich plasma (PRP) is extracted from the patient’s own blood plasma, and centrifuged to concentrate the platelets.
 The platelets release growth factors and other cytokines that stimulate healing of bone and soft tissue.

 MSC – Mesenchymal stem cells

-MSCs are cells which can grow to whatever cells they want to be.
-We use this mechanism in science to grow different tissues.
-There are clincial trials where doctors use MSCs to heal bone fractures.
+MSCs are cells that can develop into whatever cells they want to be.
+This mechanism is used in scientific experiments to grow different tissues outside of the patient’s body.
+In some clincial trials MSCs were utilized to heal bone fractures.
 And now there is also a prolotherapy with stem cells.
 The principle is almost like the PRP.
 The MSC binds to another cell and secretes cytokines and growth factors which stimulates, again, the healing.

-MSCs can be isolated from almost all tissues but most commonly we use bone marrow (hip) or adipose tissue, which is easier to get.
+MSCs can be isolated from almost all tissues, but most commonly bone marrow (hip) or fat tissue is used; the latter one is easer to access.

-Stemcell therapy is also an experimental therapy but gets more and more attention from researchers all around the world.
-There are not many therapists who use this kind of therapy for cervical spine injuries.
+Stem cell therapy is also an experimental therapy, but draws more and more attention from researchers all around the world to it’s potential benefits.
+There are not many physicians who use this kind of therapy for cervical spine injuries.

 BMPs – bone morphogenic proteins

 BMPs belong to the group of growth factors (cytokines).
-In new studies it was found out that BMPs can induce bone and cartilage formation.
-Some doctors use it after a spinal fusion for better healing.
+In new studies it was found that BMPs can induce bone and cartilage formation.
+Some doctors use it for enhanced healing after spinal fusion surgery.
 (Also like PRP or stemcells)

-At the moment there is a huge increase of methods and therapies which are highly similar to prolo but with a few changes to the ingredients.
-The therapists develop therapies which are supposed to be more innovative and better.
+At the moment there is a huge increase of methods and therapies that are highly similar to prolo, but with a few changes to the ingredients – to be more innovative and better.
 It makes it really hard to differentiate what therapy works best for what injuries.

 In my opinion, it is very important to be careful with those kind of therapies and to chose your therapist with caution.
-All those therapies can potentially cause damage to your spine and this is why you should be informed as much as you can, contact the doctor and ask about studies or experiences from other patients.
+All those therapies can potentially cause further damage to your spine, which is why you should be informed as much as you can.
+Contact the doctor and ask about studies or experiences from other patients.

-Helpful information about prolo with dextrose, stem cells and PRP you can find here:
+Helpful information about prolo with dextrose, stem cells and PRP: